zuozhenggh/learning-library/data-management-library/security/data-safe/workshops/customertenancy/prerequisites-for-the-customer-tenancy.md

 - Send your email address to your tenancy administrator and request a user account in your tenancy.

 - Send your tenancy administrator the instructions on how to set up an Oracle Data Safe environment for you.
-The instructions are [here]((set-up-oracle-data-safe-environment)).
+The instructions are [here](./set-up-oracle-data-safe-environment.md).